behu-kea/ITA24-1-sem/portfolio-projects/03-web-data.md

   - If it is correct and smaller than Highscore set the new score as the highscore and clear the input.
 Also show the correct number in the `?`
 - If the `Again` `button` is clicked clear the score and the highscore and start from scratch
 - If the user writes a number that is not between 1 - 20, then an error message should be shown to the user.
 Or if the user writes something that is not a number
+- Create a way to show what numbers have been guessed so far.
+This is like a history of guesses
 - *Optional* - Add confetti when the correct number is guessed
-- *Optional* - play diferent sounds when the correct or wrong number is guessed
+- *Optional* - Play diferent sounds when the correct or wrong number is guessed
 - Add a feature you think could be fun!

+### 📝 Portfolio dark mode/light mode
+Now its time to work on your portfolio!

+Create lightmode/darkmode functionality on your portfolio.
+When clicking a button the colors of your website should change from being in light mode (light-coloured background, darkish text) to dark mode (darkcolored background and lightcolored text)

+Here are some examples: [https://webflow.com/made-in-webflow/lightmode](https://webflow.com/made-in-webflow/lightmode)